delete/thanksforallthefish/README.md

 ### Controllers

-Controllers must extends from Controller abstract class(`core/classes/Controller.php`) and its constructor function must define a
-`templateDir` variable as `$this->templateDir = dirname(__FILE__) . "/templates/"`.
+Controllers must extends from Controller abstract class and its constructor function must define a `templateDir` variable as `$this->templateDir = dirname(__FILE__) . "/templates/"`.

 Example: